The rewiring of the brain

 qigong, every Monday at 19 p.m., Jürgen Kotterer offers a free Quigong workshop via zoom to anyone interested

-PingPong Parkinson, table tennis as physical and psychological Therapy
+PingPong Parkinson, Table tennis as a physical and psychological therapy

 Fit through the week with Gabi Fastner